Ibiza: In popular culture

 In popular music, American singer-songwriter Mike Posner released "I Took a Pill in Ibiza" (alternatively known as "In Ibiza", or its clean title "I Took a Plane to Ibiza") in April 2015, as a single on his Vevo account and in the exclusive The Truth EP; it was later released on At Night, Alone in May 2016.
 Originally an acoustic guitar-based folk pop song, it was remixed by the Norwegian duo SeeB as a tropical house dance pop song, and released digitally as a single in the United States on 24 July 2015.
 "I Took a Pill in Ibiza" peaked at #4 on the Billboard Hot 100 in the U.S., and reached #1 on seventeen other charts.
 Tourism officials in Ibiza were reportedly "annoyed" by the song's apparent reinforcement of drug culture associated with Ibiza in the past, and Tourism Director Vicent Ferrer subsequently invited Posner to witness the island's culture and how it contrasts with the party "typecast".

 Notable people

 The Spanish composer and music theorist Miguel Roig-Francolí was born in Ibiza, as was the politician and Spain's former Minister of Foreign Affairs, Abel Matutes.

-Notable former residents of Ibiza include: Spandau Ballet's Steve Norman, English punk musician Sid Vicious, comic actor Terry-Thomas, Hungarian master forger Elmyr de Hory, American authors Cormac McCarthy and Clifford Irving.The famous English actor Denholm Elliott retired to and died at his home in Santa Eulària des Riu on Ibiza, on 6 October 1992, aged 70.
+Notable former residents of Ibiza include Desmond Tarrant (author and poet) and his daughter Amanda Tarrant (journalist), who was born in Ibiza, Spandau Ballet's Steve Norman, English punk musician Sid Vicious, comic actor Terry-Thomas, Hungarian master forger Elmyr de Hory, American authors Cormac McCarthy and Clifford Irving.
+The famous English actor Denholm Elliott retired to and died at his home in Santa Eulària des Riu on Ibiza, on 6 October 1992, aged 70.

 Spanish pop band Locomia originated in Ibiza.